Kids under 6 were increasingly treated for illicit substance ingestion after Covid-19's start, study says - KESQ

 As concerning as these ingestions can be, Ompad noted that there’s not any information on where or how they happened — so, the public should not be quick to blame parents or caregivers.

-There was no association between medicinal or recreational cannabis legalization and the rate of cannabis ingestion encounters.
+There was no association between medicinal or recreational cannabis legalization and the rate of cannabis ingestion encounters, according to the study.

 Safer storage